Bidding -- How do I bid on a project?

 For more information on payment options, click here.

 The Right of Way Toll (or franchise fee) is a fee charged to utilities and telecommunication companies for the right to use property owned by the government, for example, streets.
-For Reno residents, the standard fee is 3%.
-For Sparks residents, the standard fee is 5%.
+For Reno and Sparks residents, the standard fee is 5% (as of September 1, 2012).
 If you are a Washoe County resident outside of the cities of Reno and Sparks, you will not have this fee.
 TMWA has no control or discretion over this fee — it is a charge collected by TMWA and passed on to the local government.

 The Right of Way Toll (or franchise fee) is a pass-through fee imposed by a local government entity on utility and cable television companies for the right to have utility infrastructure located within the entity’s streets, roads and alleys.
 TMWA has no control or discretion over this fee.
-For Reno customers, the fee is 3% of your water charge and for Sparks customers, the fee is 5% of your water charge.
+For Reno and Sparks customers, the fee is 5% of your water charge (as of September 1, 2012).

 First, refer to our Water Quality section.
 The Water Quality Report describes what has been found in each water source as well as their concentrations.
 Typically, TMWA does not test the water from individual homes.
 We sample our water production wells and treatment facilities regularly and every month we take over 150 samples monthly scattered across our distribution system for microbial activity.
 We report these sampling results to the Washoe County Health Department as well as the State of Nevada.
 If you wish to sample your own water for your own information, you may contact the Nevada State Health Lab at 688-1335 or check your local yellow pages for analytical laboratories that test water.
 Make sure they are a state-certified water testing laboratory.
 Describe what you are interested in sampling and they will give you a price for analyzing your water as well as the sampling protocol.